alextsolovikos/resume-template-markdown/README.md

-# resume-template-markdown
+# A simple Markdown resume/CV template

-A simple Markdown resume/CV template
+You can find the latex version [here](github.com/alextsolovikos/resume-template-latex).